UTSprogrammers/simplify-project/README.md

 pip install -r requirements.txt
 ```

 **NOTE: Make sure that everytime you run this project, you need the virtual environment to be active.
-You could know if your virtual environment is active or not through the `(env)` sign on your left-hand side of your terminal **
+You could know if your virtual environment is active or not through the `(env)` sign on your left-hand side of your terminal.**

 ### Step 4 - Install Node JS dependencies